- Main Menu

 The Center is home to an active Student Guide Program, offering Yale undergraduates from all disciplines the opportunity to work closely with works of art and museum departments.
 Student guides meet weekly to learn about the Center’s collections, refine their touring skills, spend time in the Rare Books & Manuscripts and Prints & Drawings departments, take trips to area museums and galleries, and work on an annual student-curated Art in Focus exhibition.

 The Student Guide Program began in the fall of 2002 with the aim of increasing the profile and use of the Center among Yale undergraduates.
 Guides develop introductory tours of the Center’s collections based on their interests.
-The program is run under the guidance of Linda Friedlaender, Senior Curator of Education, and Jaime Ursic, Associate Curator of Education.
+The program is run under the guidance of Linda Friedlaender, Senior Curator of Education, and Jaime Ursic, Associate Curator of Education at the Center.

-Submissions are now closed for the 2017–18 academic year.
-If you are interested in becoming a student guide, applications will be accepted for the 2018–19 academic year beginning in summer 2018.
+Submissions are now open for the 2018–19 academic year.
+If you are a Yale undergraduate interested in becoming a student guide, applications are being accepted through Tuesday, September 11, 2018.
+Register online today!

 John F. O’Brien Acquisition Program